Hugh of Amiens: Early career

 Hugh was born in Laon late in the eleventh century.
 He belonged in all probability to the noble family of Boves, a theory to which his arms (an ox passant) give support.
 He was educated at Laon in the celebrated school of Anselm and Ralph, and became a monk of Cluny.
 A few years after his reception the abbot made him prior of Limoges, but he went to England about the same time, and became for a short time prior of Lewes, whence he was transferred in 1125 to the abbey of Reading.
 As Reading Abbey was a new foundation, Hugh was its first ever abbot.

 While travelling abroad in 1129 he was elected to the archbishopric of Rouen and consecrated 14 September 1130.
-At this time he founded the abbey of St Martin of Aumale.
+At this time he founded the St Martin d'Auchy abbey in Aumale.
 In his province he was vigorous and strict, and tried for some time in vain to bring the powerful abbots under his control.
 He took part with Pope Innocent II against Anacletus, received Innocent at Rouen in 1131, and rejoined him at the council of Rheims in the same year, bringing him letters in which the king of England recognised him as lawful pope.

 Henry I had taken the side of the abbots in their recent struggle with Hugh, and he was now further incensed by Hugh's refusal to consecrate Richard, natural son of the Earl of Gloucester, bishop of Bayeux on account of his illegitimate birth.
 This difficulty was overcome through a special dispensation from the pope, but Hugh thought it prudent to go in 1134 to the Council of Pisa, and on its conclusion to remain in Italy on legatine business for some time.

 He was recalled, however, by the murmuring of the nobles of his province and the personal complaints of Henry, and returned in 1135 in time, according to a letter preserved in the Historia Novella of William of Malmesbury, to attend the king, who had always respected him, on his deathbed at Colombières.
 In 1136 he was back at Rouen.